numpy/numpy/doc/source/reference/arrays.ndarray.rst

 where :math:`d_j` `= self.shape[j]`.

-Both the C and Fortran orders are :term:`contiguous`, *i.e.,* :term:`single-segment`, memory layouts, in which every part of the memory block can be accessed by some combination of the indices.
+Both the C and Fortran orders are :term:`contiguous`, *i.e.,* single-segment, memory layouts, in which every part of the memory block can be accessed by some combination of the indices.

 While a C-style and Fortran-style contiguous array, which has the corresponding